 Demand for data scientists is projected to grow 34% between 2024 and 2034.
 (U.S. Bureau of Labor Statistics)

 That works out to roughly 23,400 openings a year, far faster than the average US occupation.
-Demand this far ahead of supply is exactly why so much data and IT work gets outsourced, a shift we cover in our outsourcing statistics.
+That talent gap is one reason many companies rely on outside specialists for database, analytics, and infrastructure work, a shift we cover in our outsourcing statistics.

-The healthcare big data analytics market is worth about $52.1 billion in 2025.
+The healthcare big data analytics market is worth about $52.1 billion in 2025 and is forecast to surpass $130 billion by 2034.
 (IMARC Group)

 Big data in supply chain management is worth about $8.8 billion in 2025.
 (Market Research Future)